Twin Capital Management Inc. Sells 28,816 Shares of Fortinet, Inc. (NASDAQ:FTNT)

-FTNT has been the subject of a number of research analyst reports.
-Raymond James increased their price target on Fortinet from $200.00 to $225.00 and gave the company an “outperform” rating in a research note on Thursday, May 6th.
+Several equities research analysts have weighed in on FTNT shares.
+Zacks Investment Research raised Fortinet from a “sell” rating to a “hold” rating and set a $136.00 price target for the company in a report on Tuesday, February 9th.
 Mizuho lifted their target price on shares of Fortinet from $180.00 to $208.00 and gave the stock a “neutral” rating in a research note on Friday, April 30th.
 They noted that the move was a valuation call.
-Oppenheimer restated an “outperform” rating and set a $190.00 price target on shares of Fortinet in a research note on Thursday, February 11th.
-Royal Bank of Canada lifted their price objective on shares of Fortinet from $175.00 to $208.00 and gave the stock a “sector perform” rating in a research note on Thursday, May 6th.
-Finally, KeyCorp upped their target price on Fortinet from $233.00 to $240.00 and gave the company an “overweight” rating in a research report on Wednesday, May 5th.
+Raymond James upped their price target on shares of Fortinet from $200.00 to $225.00 and gave the company an “outperform” rating in a research note on Thursday, May 6th.
+Monness Crespi & Hardt lifted their price objective on shares of Fortinet from $195.00 to $225.00 and gave the stock a “buy” rating in a research note on Wednesday, April 21st.
+Finally, Barclays upped their target price on Fortinet from $202.00 to $210.00 and gave the company an “equal weight” rating in a research report on Thursday, April 22nd.
 Three analysts have rated the stock with a sell rating, ten have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
 The stock presently has an average rating of “Hold” and an average price target of $180.67.

-In other news, VP John Whittle sold 2,410 shares of Fortinet stock in a transaction dated Monday, March 22nd.
-The shares were sold at an average price of $178.07, for a total value of $429,148.70.
-Following the sale, the vice president now owns 1,216 shares in the company, valued at $216,533.12.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CFO Keith Jensen sold 6,699 shares of the business’s stock in a transaction dated Tuesday, February 23rd.
-The stock was sold at an average price of $166.81, for a total transaction of $1,117,460.19.
-Following the sale, the chief financial officer now directly owns 2,088 shares of the company’s stock, valued at approximately $348,299.28.
+In related news, VP Michael Xie sold 40,000 shares of the firm’s stock in a transaction dated Wednesday, February 24th.
+The shares were sold at an average price of $168.74, for a total value of $6,749,600.00.
+Following the transaction, the vice president now directly owns 6,061,966 shares of the company’s stock, valued at approximately $1,022,896,142.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Keith Jensen sold 1,550 shares of Fortinet stock in a transaction dated Tuesday, May 18th.
+The stock was sold at an average price of $206.02, for a total value of $319,331.00.
+Following the completion of the sale, the chief financial officer now owns 2,042 shares in the company, valued at $420,692.84.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 63,255 shares of company stock valued at $10,820,465.
-17.20% of the stock is owned by company insiders.
+Over the last three months, insiders sold 63,255 shares of company stock worth $10,820,465.
+17.20% of the stock is owned by corporate insiders.

 Fortinet, Inc provides broad, integrated, and automated cybersecurity solutions in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 It offers FortiGate hardware and software licenses that provide various security and networking functions, including firewall, intrusion prevention, anti-malware, virtual private network, application control, web filtering, anti-spam, and wide area network acceleration.